lvgl/docs_old/en/html/_sources/get-started/quick-overview.md.txt

 The *screen* are the "root" parents.
 To get the current screen call `lv_scr_act()`.

 You can create a new object with `lv_<type>_create(parent, obj_to_copy)`.
 It will return an `lv_obj_t *` variable which should be used as a reference to the object to set its parameters.
-The first parameter is the desired *parent*, te second parameters can be an object to copy (`NULL` is unused).
+The first parameter is the desired *parent*, the second parameters can be an object to copy (`NULL` is unused).
 For example:
 ```c
 lv_obj_t * slider1 = lv_slider_create(lv_scr_act(), NULL);